flintlib/arb/doc/source/arb_mat.rst

     value guarantees that `A` is invertible and that the exact solution matrix is contained in the output.

+    Three algorithms are provided:

+    * The *lu* version performs LU decomposition directly in ball arithmetic.
+      This is fast, but the bounds typically blow up exponentially with *n*, even if the system is well-conditioned.
+This algorithm is usually the best choice at very high precision.
+    * The *precond* version computes an approximate inverse to precondition the system.
+This is usually several times slower than direct LU decomposition, but the bounds do not blow up with *n* if the system is well-conditioned.
+This algorithm is usually the best choice for large systems at low to moderate precision.
+    * The default version selects between *lu* and *precomp* automatically.

+    The automatic choice should be reasonable most of the time, but users may benefit from trying either *lu* or *precond* in specific applications.
+    For example, the *lu* solver often performs better for ill-conditioned systems where use of very high precision is unavoidable.

 .. function:: int arb_mat_solve_preapprox(arb_mat_t X, const arb_mat_t A, const arb_mat_t B, const arb_mat_t R, const arb_mat_t T, slong prec)

     Solves `AX = B` where `A` is a nonsingular `n \times n` matrix